 Isbester but noted many Pritchetts christened and

 married in Bicester, Oxfordshire.
-I later found Bicester
+Bicester is pronounced

 Bicester is 13 miles from Oxford, 54 miles from London and on the old coach road to Birmingham.
 In the mid 1800s it was an agricultural and market town with lacemaking as a cottage industry.
 The town is said to be originally a Saxon frontier garrison town built from the ruins of a Roman town, Alchester.
-Its most historic church, St Edburg’s dates to Norman times.
+Its historic church, St Edburg’s dates to Norman times.
 The town has two parts, named Market End and King’s End.
 In 1861 the population was, Market End, 2711, King’s End, 338 giving a total of 3049.

 The earliest relevant record I believe is the marriage of Jonathan Pritchett to Frances SHEERS in Bicester, on the 30th November 1778.
 Their son, William Pritchett (b.
 1790) married Ann GRIMSLEY in 1811.
 William and Ann had nine children christened in Bicester including a Jacob in 1825.